Sayantan2048/Tango/Readme.txt

 This is my McGill COMP 559 Computer Animation final project repo.
+Report for the project is in Report.pdf.
+Also note that the  report is written in ACM-Siggraph format and is not an actual publication.

 Videos:
 Object Picking: https://youtu.be/e5cPB-T38BQ